KIT-MRT/rosinterface_handler/doc/HowToWriteYourFirstInterfaceFile.md

 from rosinterface_handler.parameter_generator_catkin import *
 gen = ParameterGenerator()
 ```
-This first lines are pretty simple, they just initialize ros, import and instantiate the parameter generator.
+These first lines are pretty simple, they just initialize ros, import and instantiate the parameter generator.

 ### Adding parameters
 Now that we have a generator we can start to define parameters.
 The add function adds a parameter to the list of parameters.
 It takes a the following mandatory arguments: